yishaiar/InsuranceHebrewRAG-Assistant/README.md

 4. Function to Display question and answer
 5. Use chat gpt for questions and correct answers db for validation
 6. Verify correct answers from rag using bert similarity/embedding

+Pgadmin with multiple collections schema , Pgadmin, elastic search, redis

+Rabitmq, rest api for manual message,
+Container is service with 1 goal separation is by front end/backend Question if this is used in multiple places
+No reason to open multiple services which all for same usage